JM1015824/CSC220_Project/README.md

 CSC 220 Final Project
 By Jillian McNamara and Alex Palma

 This project aims to be a calculator for basic expressions and shows a parse tree of said expression.
 It will error at any miss input or fasely stated expression.
+It supports unary minus and postfix ++ or --.

 ### Setup Instructions